Lajbert/MonolithEngine/README.md

 Windows executable: https://lajbert.itch.io/platformer-demo
 Android version: PlayStore url coming soon!
 For more information, head over the [project page](https://github.com/Lajbert/MonolithEngine/projects), or deploy the code to your phone (see below).
-The shared source code of the game can be found under: GameSamples\PlatformerGame\PlatformerNetStandard
+The shared source code of the game can be found under GameSamples\PlatformerGame\PlatformerNetStandard
 To run on desktop, use the project under GameSamples\PlatformerGame\PlatformerOpenGL
 To run on Android, use the project under GameSamples\PlatformerGame\PlatformerAndroid